davodavodavo3/voyager-blocker/README.md

 # Blocker
-This is a hook for Voyager that allows you to give access to admin side onpy for specific ip's.
+This is a hook for Voyager that allows you to give access to admin side only for specific ip's.